JunZhangNPO/Academia/Management/Reading Effectively.md

 ### **Read for Application**

+- Do not read randomly, read a cluster of literature or same author or same method
 - Do not read much at one time.
 - Read with a purpose (for example, the methodology part is going to help you).
 - Read and then teach.